-If your vehicle has been fitted with a compatible air-conditioning unit then the settings can be set / controlled by the EC970 control panel, the airconditioner infrared remote control or the Swift Command app.
-The unit must be turned on with its power switch before it can be controlled. below.
-For information in using the airconditioning from the Swift Command app, please see the Swift Command User Guide.
+If your vehicle has been fitted with a compatible air-conditioning unit then the settings can be set / controlled by the EC970 control panel, the air-conditioner infrared remote control or the Swift Command app.
+The unit must be turned on with its power switch before it can be controlled.